ratosh/urubu/README.md

 ## To discuss

+### Network size
+- Bigger network provides more accuracy but is slower to run;

 ### Aggregate result
 - Aggregate position result from different games (having win chance based on many games instead of just one);
+- More confidence that networks with more accuracy is actually a better network;